chpladmin/chpl-data-model/PENDING_RELEASE_NOTES.md

 ## Version 15.2.0
 _Date TBD_

+### Table Modifications
+* Add "retirement date" for ACB and ATL tables

 ### Data Modifications
 * Add ROLE_ONC to the user_permission table and convert all existing users except Ai's admin account from ROLE_ADMIN to ROLE_ONC.
 * Update soft delete triggers to include recently added references to certified products.